wo-o29/ProgressiveHydration/README.md

 <img src='assets/clickingonhydrat.png'>

 ## Server Side
-In server side, once the server start it start building the the bundle (intial content)
+In server side, once the server start the bundle start building (intial content start creating)
 * Run the SSR functions to create the bundler
 * Create the HTML File
 * Link the bundler